iosiftalmacel/NetTasker/README.md

-	it.errorDrawable = ColorDrawable(Color.RED)		// the drawable to show when there was an error downloading the photo it.placeholderDrawable = ColorDrawable(Color.GREY)	// the drawable to show until the photo is downloaded it.fadeDuration = 200					// duration of the fade from the placeholder to the photo it.saveInMemory = tru					// should  save the photo in memory for faster access it.saveOnDisk = true					// should  save the photo on the disk for faster access it.timeout = 8000					// the timeout of the request }))
+	it.errorDrawable = ColorDrawable(Color.RED)		// the drawable to show when there was an error downloading the photo it.placeholderDrawable = ColorDrawable(Color.GREY)	// the drawable to show until the photo is downloaded it.fadeDuration = 200					// duration of the fade from the placeholder to the photo it.saveInMemory = true					// should  save the photo in memory for faster access it.saveOnDisk = true					// should  save the photo on the disk for faster access it.timeout = 8000					// the timeout of the request }))